-Optimizing the pictures you add to your site
+Optimizing images you add to your site

 Compelling graphics and images can significantly enhance your site.
 However, they can cause problems if they are too large.
 Large images can cause delays in opening, uploading, saving, previewing, publishing and viewing your site.
-This will be a source of frustration to you, and your site visitors.
+This will be a source of frustration to you and your site visitors.

 Large images will cost you traffic to your site.
 If your page takes more than 10 seconds to load, your visitors will run away faster than you can say "back button" (tools.pingdom.com).

 Web-friendly images should be between 20KB and 100KB each, depending on how many you have on a page.
 You can see the file size displayed below the preview of the image in your File Manager.

 To help resolve this issue, you can use a Picture widget to optimize the images on your page.
 When you upload your image to the File Manager, the original image is stored in the File Manager.
 The optimization of the image only takes place when added to the page using a Picture widget.